Nearly every week I get an email message from a colleague that uses the word ‘below’ as an adjective, such as the example below:

 I’ve noticed that this makes me uneasy.
 I don’t like it.
 Below should come after, not before.
 Using below as an adjective is not wrong, though, according to this Grammarphobia post.
 Used to be rare, but still acceptable, and clearly rising in use.

-Then, this morning, I read the latest issue of Ruhlman’s Newsletter and saw, beneath a photo of a delicious-looking beans, this:
+Then, this morning, I read the latest issue of Ruhlman’s Newsletter and saw, beneath a photo of delicious-looking beans, this:

 Beans!
 It’s fun to shout!
 BEANS!
 They’re good for the heart!
 I have a bowl of them beside me as I type these words, leftovers from the above dish, about which more below.